Table of Contents

 How Chain of Density works

-The greatest advantage of CoD is its simplicity, being just a single prompt.
+The greatest advantage of Chain of Density is its simplicity, being just a single prompt.
 It follows these steps:

 1. Create an initial summary.